QUALITY DECLARATION - SUMMARY

 (cat. no. 1292.0).

+Data collection methodology has been improved over time, including estimation and sample design.
 Estimates of public sector employment and earnings can be affected by the following factors over time:

 - privatisation of public financial and public trading enterprises

-- changes to machinery of government
+- machinery of government changes

 - other changes to statistical unit structures